Assessment is a core academic activity and an essential component of the learning and teaching process.

 |Fail Hurdle||NH||49||0||The student provided a quality of performance that demonstrated achievement of some of the learning outcomes, but did not demonstrate achievement of a hurdle requirement.|

 |Fail Ungraded||NU||0||The student failed to provide a quality of performance that demonstrated thorough achievement of the unit learning outcomes.|

 |Fail||NN||0-49||0||The student did not provide a quality of performance that demonstrated an acceptable standard of learning achievement in relation to the unit learning outcomes.|

-- Academic Integrity and Misconduct Policy, Procedures and Framework for Academic Integrity
+- Academic Integrity and Misconduct Policy, Academic Misconduct Procedures

 - Academic Regulations